khamudom/agent-elyra/README.md

 # Agentic Assistant

-An intelligent 3D assistant app with AI chat capabilities, built with Vite, React, TypeScript, and Three.js.
+An intelligent 3D assistant app with AI chat capabilities, built with Vite, React, TypeScript, and React Three Fiber.
 Works as both a Progressive Web App (PWA) and Chrome Extension with optimized performance and modern features.

 **Author:** Agentic Assistant Team
 **Version:** 1.0.0